egttopwwert/fahrenheit/README.md

-# fahrenheit
+# Hello!

-Hello, I am Fahrenheit!
+I am Fahrenheit.
 I am your assistant!
 I will give you relevant weather forecasts, advice what to wear for today, and remind to take umbrella :)

 To start me you need to do the following steps: